Heating of the intracluster medium by buoyant bubbles and sound waves: Acknowledgements

 \section{Acknowledgements}

 This work was supported by CNES.
 AI would like to thank Raman Research Institute, Bangalore and Tata Institute of Fundamental Research, Mumbai for the support during the initial stage of this work.
 AI would also like to thank Gabriel Pratt and Monique Arnaud for the useful discussions on ICM evolution.
 SM acknowledges support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200.
+We would sincerely like to thank the reviewer, Noam Soker, for his insightful feedback that helped to improve the clarity of this work.

 ------------------------------------------------